 Exterior LightsIf you or someone you know has a combination lock that’s hard to see at night, then this next light may be a good solution.
 It allows you to open the safe at night without turning a lot of lights on and alerting a burglar or ruining your night vision.
 The light is magnetic and attaches right over the dial.
 Cannon and Liberty offer these but the Cannon light saves you a few dollars and is still rated really well.

 Storage AccessoriesTwo things that quality safes are not is cheap and easy to move.
 Because of those, most people don’t buy a massive safe as a first purchase.
-So for good reason, you chose the safe that would fit every valuable that you had and then some.
+So for good reason, you chose a gun safe organizer DIY or a safe that would fit every valuable that you had and then some.
 Unfortunately, over time, the extra room you once had gets consumed by new items that you want to protect, until there’s little room left in your safe and getting anything out of the back is a royal pain.

 That’s where these next gun safe accessories will help you to store things more efficiently and reclaim some of that extra space.